10 Foods with More Fiber Than an Apple

 When you think of fiber, artichokes might not be one of the first foods that come to mind, but they should be—1 cup of cooked artichoke hearts contains 6 grams of fiber!
 Artichokes are also a good source of potassium, a mineral and electrolyte which is important for heart function and can help maintain normal blood pressure.
-Artichoke hearts star in this recipe for Tomato & Artichoke Gnocchi.
+Artichoke hearts star in this recipe for Creamy Artichoke Pasta.

 A member of the legume family, lentils are extremely versatile and have a tender bite when cooked.
 And, 1/2 cup of cooked lentils delivers around 8 grams of fiber.
 This Lentil & Roasted Vegetable Salad with Green Goddess Dressing makes for a flavorful lunch or light dinner that can be made in advance.

 6. Sweet Potatoes

 This favorite fall tuber offers 5 grams of fiber in a medium spud.
 Sweet potatoes also deliver vitamin A, an important vitamin for healthy vision and immune function.
 Turn sweet potatoes into a satisfying meal with this recipe for Chili-Topped Sweet Potatoes.